z1996xm/BIGTREETECH/docs/TFT35.md

 ## **Software Configuration**

-The screen will be shipped with a test firmware, it can be used directly.
-The firmware is customizable according to your needs.
+<font  color="red">***The screen will be shipped with a test firmware, it can be used directly.
+The firmware is customizable according to your needs.***</font>

-You can find the needed firmware files on our Github page: http://github.com/bigtreetech
+1. You can find the needed firmware files on our Github page: http://github.com/bigtreetech

-**Firmware update method:**
+2. **Firmware update method:**

-Firmware file name： BIGTREE_TFT35_V3.0.(version number).bin
+   &nbsp;Firmware file name： BIGTREE_TFT35_V3.0.(version number).bin

-Fonts & icons folder name: TFT35
+   &nbsp;Fonts & icons folder name: TFT35

-First copy the above firmware and TFT35 folder to SD root directory, and then insert the card into the SD card slot of the board.
-Next, boot the board 	&nbsp;&nbsp;or press the reset key, then wait for firmware, fonts and icons update is completed.
+   &nbsp;First copy the above firmware and TFT35 folder to SD root directory, and then insert the card into the SD card slot of the board.
+Next, boot the board or press the reset key, then wait for firmware, fonts and icons update is completed.

-For customizable firmware, please refer to the file TFT35-V3.0-PIN.
+3. For customizable firmware, please refer to the file TFT35-V3.0-PIN.

 ## **PRECAUTIONS**